Petnow LogoPetnow

 ./gradlew --refresh-dependencies

-API Key Error
+API Key / Metrics

 Solution:

-• Verify your API key is correct
+• Verify that the key passed to LicenseInfo(apiKey = ...) is correct

 • Contact support@petnow.io